-ERC-20 is a standard that outlines specifications for crypto tokens to follow in order to function optimally on the Ethereum blockchain.
+ERC-20 is a token standard that outlines specifications for tokens to follow in order to function optimally on the Ethereum blockchain.
 With it, developers and entrepreneurs can build new tokens that interoperate within Ethereum’s ecosystem of decentralized apps.
-With almost 1,000 crypto assets that follow its specifications in circulation today, ERC-20 is one of the foundational pillars of the blockchain ecosystem.
+With almost 1,000 crypto assets that follow its specifications in circulation today, the ERC-20 token standard is one of the foundational pillars of the blockchain ecosystem.

 Ethereum launched in 2015 as a decentralized, blockchain-based global supercomputer that could serve as the foundation for an ecosystem of interoperable, decentralized applications (dApps) powered by token economies.
 However, the Ethereum developer community quickly realized that to create this ecosystem, they needed a shared standard for building the crypto tokens that powered those dApps.
 That standard is known as ERC-20.

 ERC-20 is the common set of criteria that outlines rules and technical specifications an Ethereum token must follow to function optimally and interoperably on the Ethereum blockchain.
 Tokens are developed using smart contracts, which are self-executing software programs that define how blockchain protocols automatically control, execute, and/or document transactions.
 ERC-20 tokens can be exchanged on the Ethereum network as well as used interoperably between Ethereum-based dApps.